petrix/web-speech-api/README.md

 This current works only on Chrome/Chrome Mobile.
 To get this code running successfully, you'll need to run the code through a web server (localhost will work.)

 ## Phrase matcher demo
+[Run phrase matcher demo live](https://mdn.github.io/web-speech-api/phrase-matcher/)

 Speak the phrase and then see if the recognition engine successfully recognises it — this is another demo that relies on speech recognition, written for a research team at the University of Nebraska at Kearney.

-This current works only on Chrome/Chrome Mobile.
-To get this code running successfully, you'll need to run the code through a web server (localhost will work.)

-[Run phrase matcher demo live](https://mdn.github.io/web-speech-api/phrase-matcher/)

 ## Speak easy synthesis demo
 [Run synthesis demo live](https://mdn.github.io/web-speech-api/speak-easy-synthesis/)